What is Bacteria?

 Example: Algae and Fungi

-(ii) Bryophyta: Plant body is made of thallus.
-Some primitive type of root, stem and leaf are present, but in true sense they are not the root, stem or leaves.
-Vascular tissue are absent, but if present they are false.
+- Bryophyta: The plant body is made of the thallus.
+Some primitive types of root, stem, and leaf are present, but in the true sense, they are not the root, stem, or leaves.
+Vascular tissue is absent, but if present they are false.
 Embryo formation takes place.

-Water is needed for their reproduction and also inhabit in swampy places; hence, termed as amphibious plants.
+Water is needed for their reproduction and also inhabits swampy places; hence, termed amphibious plants.

-(iii) Pteridophyta: Plant body is divided into true root, stem and leaves.
+- Pteridophyta: The plant body is divided into true root, stem, and leaves.
 Vascular tissues are present.
 Embryo formation takes place.
-In true sense, they are land inhabiting plants.
+In a true sense, they are land inhabiting plants.

-(i) Gymnosperms: They are naked seeded plants, i.e., seeds are not found in the fruit.
-Vascular tissues are present, but xylem lacks vessel a contrast feature to the Angiosperms.
-Characteristically, they are intermediate group between pteridophytes and Angiosperms.
+- Gymnosperms: They are naked seeded plants, i.e., seeds are not found in the fruit.
+Vascular tissues are present, but the xylem lacks vessel a contrast feature to the Angiosperms.
+Characteristically, they are an intermediate group between pteridophytes and Angiosperms.